2025 Solar Incentives Guide for Cromwell, CT - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Cromwell solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Cromwell solar panel installers directly.

 State & Local Solar Incentives